starius/ScPrime/doc/api/index.html.md

 MedianTimestampWindow tells us how many blocks to look back when calculating the median timestamp over the previous n blocks.
-The timestamp of a block is not allowed to be less than or equal to the median timestamp of the previous n blocks, where for Sia this number is typically 11.
+The timestamp of a block is not allowed to be less than or equal to the median timestamp of the previous n blocks, where for ScPrime this number is typically 11.

 **siafundcount** | currency
 SiafundCount is the total number of Siafunds in existence.